 5. Monitor Your Own Electronic Usage

 This means limiting the times you take out your phone to check status updates.
 This means limiting the time you spend on social media.
 Your child is watching, and if they see you may be addicted, they will feel justified in their addiction.
-As a therapist who treats Internet Addiction, I have found many parents are addicted to the Internet.
-It is possible the child modeled the addiction from the parent.
+As a therapist who treats Internet Addiction, I have found that many parents are addicted to the Internet.
+It is possible that the child modeled the addiction from the parent.
 The family, as a unit, needs to limit their screen time.
 This does not mean you or your child should avoid using the Internet.
 It means you need to limit your usage.

 In Conclusion